 12. Car seats

 We advise against buying secondhand child car seats and booster seats in “7 Things That Prove Cheaper Isn’t Always Better.”
+The article explains:

 “If it’s been in a crash, its integrity could be compromised.
 In addition, an old car seat could be expired.
 After years of sitting in the sun or freezing in the winter, the plastic may be degraded or the seat may be so old that it no longer meets current safety standards.”

 Multiple federal safety websites, such as the website of the National Child Passenger Safety Board, offer tips and links to resources to help you choose the best car seat.